Table of Contents

 Effective decision-making processes in business are dependent upon high-quality information.
-That’s a fact in today’s competitive business environment that requires agile access to a data storage warehouse, organized in a manner that will improve business performance, deliver fast, accurate, and relevant data insights.
+That’s a fact in today’s competitive business environment that requires agile access to a data storage warehouse, organized in a manner that will improve business performance, and deliver fast, accurate, and relevant data insights.
 BI architecture has emerged to meet those requirements, with data warehousing as the backbone of these processes.

-In this post, we will explain the definition, connection, and differences between data warehousing and business intelligence, provide a BI architecture diagram that will visually explain the correlation of these terms, and the framework on which they operate.
+In this post, we will explain the definition, connection, and differences between data warehousing and business intelligence, and provide a BI architecture diagram that will visually explain the correlation of these terms, and the framework on which they operate.
 But first, let’s start with basic definitions.

 What Is BI Architecture?

 Business intelligence architecture is a term used to describe standards and policies for organizing data with the help of computer-based techniques and technologies that create business intelligence systems used for online data visualization, reporting, and analysis.

 One of the BI architecture components is data warehousing.
 Organizing, storing, cleaning, and extraction of the data must be carried out by a central repository system, namely a data warehouse, which is considered the fundamental component of business intelligence.
 But how exactly are they connected?

 Data warehousing and business intelligence are terms used to describe the process of storing all the company’s data in internal or external databases from various sources with the focus on analysis and generating actionable insights through online BI tools.

 One without the other wouldn’t function, and we will now explain the premises that surround their framework by using a BI architecture diagram to fully understand how the data warehouse enhances the BI processes.

 There are various components and layers that business intelligence architecture consists of.
 Each of those components has its own purpose that we will discuss in more detail while concentrating on data warehousing.
 But first, let’s first see what exactly these components are made of.